divz-k/noTATApromoters_classification_DataTalks_midterm/README.md

 ## Running the deployed API
 1) Use the script convertDNASeqToX.ipynb to make the X_json as described before
 2) Then go to script sendReq.ipynb.
 Paste the required X_json and run the blocks.
 You should see the output prediction (eg: {'prediction': 1}).
+3) There is a video Screen Recording describing this process: ScreenRecording_testingDeployment.mov.
+Github doesn't allow you to play it, so you have to download and watch the video.

 ## Files in Repository
 - code.ipynb – Feature extraction, model training, and evaluation